Principle of explosion

-In a different solution to these problems, a few mathematicians have devised alternative theories of logic called paraconsistent logics, which eliminate the principle of explosion.
-These allow some contradictory statements to be proven without affecting other proofs.
+In a different solution to the problems posed by the principle of explosion, some mathematicians have devised alternative theories of logic called paraconsistent logics, which allow some contradictory statements to be proven without affecting the truth value of (all) other statements.

 Symbolic representation

 In symbolic logic, the principle of explosion can be expressed schematically in the following way:

 Proof

-Below is a formal proof of the principle using symbolic logic.
+Below is the Lewis argument, a formal proof of the principle of explosion using symbolic logic.

+This proof was published by C. I. Lewis and is named after him, though versions of it were known to medieval logicians.

 This is just the symbolic version of the informal argument given in the introduction, with $P$ standing for "all lemons are yellow" and $Q$ standing for "Unicorns exist".
 We start out by assuming that (1) all lemons are yellow and that (2) not all lemons are yellow.
 From the proposition that all lemons are yellow, we infer that (3) either all lemons are yellow or unicorns exist.
 But then from this and the fact that not all lemons are yellow, we infer that (4) unicorns exist by disjunctive syllogism.